christikat/glow_crafting/README.md

 ```

 ## Adding Images
-- Add images in html/images folder
-- Ensure the name of the image file matches with the image values in Config.defaultRecipes and Config.blueprintRecipes
+- Images can be setup to pull from you inventory script.
+See config.lua on how to do this.
+Make sure the the name of your inventory resource matches the name used in the config